JackSzwergold/Writing/Punched in the Stomach.md

 ***

-<sup>*Punched in the Stomach: Getting Back at a Second Grade Bully (c) by Jack Szwergold.
-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*</sup>
+*Punched in the Stomach: Getting Back at a Second Grade Bully (c) by Jack Szwergold.
+This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*